w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 A **data product** is raw data transformed into a business context

-- Data products are registered in **knowledge catalog** through specifications (XML, JSON, etc.)
+- Data products are registered in the **knowledge catalog** through specifications (XML, JSON, etc.).
-- Data products need to be searchable and discoverable by potential data product consumers and business user
+- Data products need to be searchable and discoverable by potential data product consumers and business users.
-  - *Data product description*: The data product needs to be well-described
-  - *Access methods*: for example, REST APIs, SQL, NoSQL, etc., and where to find the data asset
-  - *Policies and rules*: who is allowed to consume the data product for what purpose
-  - *SLAs*: agreements regarding the data product availability, performance characteristics, functions, cost of data product usage
-  - *Defined format*: A data product needs to be described using a defined format
   - *Cataloged*: All data products need to be registered in the knowledge catalog.
+  - *Data product description*: The data product needs to be well-described.
+  - *Access methods*: for example, REST APIs, SQL, NoSQL, etc., and where to find the data asset.
+  - *Policies and rules*: who is allowed to consume the data product for what purpose.
+  - *SLAs*: agreements regarding the data product availability, performance characteristics, functions, and cost of data product usage.
 - Data products themselves are not stored in the knowledge catalog

 # <img src="./img/cs.svg" class="title-icon" /> Case study: data mesh {background-color="#121011"}

-Check the seminars from HERA
+Check the seminars from HERA.

 # End of the case study {background-color="#121011"}

 # Data mesh vs data fabric

-They are design concepts, not things
+They are design concepts, not things.

 - They are not mutually exclusive
 - They are architectural frameworks, not architectures